botpress/documentation-v12/docs/conversation-studio/tutorials/existing-backend.md

 Enterprise Only
 :::

 Botpress makes it easy to transmit data securely between your backend and your chatbot using JWT.
-Store any data you'd like in the token and pass it to the web chat using the `externalAuthToken` configuration option.
+Store any data you want in the token and pass it to the web chat using the `externalAuthToken` configuration option.

-The content will be available under `event.credentials` when processing the event if the token is valid.
-If there is no token or if it is invalid, `credentials` will stay undefined.
+The content will be available under `event.credentials` when processing the event, if the token is valid.
+If there is no token or if it's invalid, `credentials` will stay undefined.

 ## Enabling

-1. Configure `pro.externalAuth` in the file `botpress.config.json.`
+1. Configure `pro.externalAuth` in the file `botpress.config.json`.
-2. Create a file named `key.pub` in the folder `data/global` containing the public key
+2. Create a file named `key.pub` in the folder `data/global` containing the public key.

 ## Usage